adamcharnock/lightbus/docs/reference/configuration.md

 configuration options.

-Plugins are made available to Lightbus via the `lightbus_plugins` entry point (see Lightbus' [setup.py] for an example).
+Plugins are made available to Lightbus via the `lightbus_plugins` entry point (see Lightbus' [pyproject.toml] for an example).
 As a result, installing a plugin should be sufficient for it to be made available for configuration.

 Plugin developers should see the [plugins reference] for further details.